Hangell/file-server-go/README.md

 ```

 If you want to add more users or change the password, generate a new hash and replace the value in the `Secret` function.

-## Code Structure

-- `main.go`: Main file that contains the implementation of the HTTP server with basic authentication.

 ## Dependencies